GuenadeSilva/SneakersCollector/README.md

    cd sneaker-collector
    ```

-Create a content.json file at the root of the project directory containing your initial sneaker data (if applicable).
+Create a content.json file at the root of the project directory containing your initial sneaker data (only applicable for Nike API).

 2. Open the docker-compose.yml file and update the environment variables for the sneaker-db service to match your desired PostgreSQL settings.